Eschatologue/CM_wiki/docs/glossary.md

 ## Knocking Out a Creature

 When you would reduce a creature to 0 Hit Points with a melee attack, you can instead reduce the creature to 1 Hit Point.
-The creature then has the Unconscious condition and starts a Short Rest.
+The creature then has the Unconscious condition and starts a **:rest-short: Short Rest**.

 The creature remains Unconscious until it regains any Hit Points or until someone uses an action to administer first aid to it, which requires a successful DC 10 Wisdom (Medicine) check.